cubiest/bmesh-map/docs/README.md

   * Subdivision to 129x129 (_NOTE_: subdivision must always be 1 higher)
     * **this value is the resolution (power of 2 + 1)**
   * Make sure the Object's Origin is at the bottom-left of your Mesh (then all vertices have positive positions on the x- and y-axis).
-* While in `Object Mode`, open the `Heightmap`-tools-tab,
+* While in `Object Mode`, open the `BMesh Map`-tools-tab,
-  * click `Get Status`: shows you info on your Mesh: check your resolution and note down your min and max values (i.e. the lowest and highest vertex)
+  * click `Get Status`: shows you info on your Mesh: check your resolution and copy your min and max height values,
-  * set a Filename: it will be saved in the same directory as your blend file
+  * specify the location and filename to save to
   * **for Godot (Zylann's Heightmap Plugin)**: make sure that `Invert X-axis` is toggled, else your map is mirrored on the x-axis
+  * choose your bit-depth
+    * 24-bit: good choice
+    * 16-bit: known to introduce precision issues
+  * choose your endianness (default: little)
   * click `Export` and you get your mesh as a heightmap file (`.raw`)
 * Done